DaddyPluM/Calc/README.md

 It is a very simple calculator
 ##### Now With Keypad Support

-My code commenting skills aren't hat good
+My code commenting skills aren't that good

 Enjoy :)